movementkitchen/website/src/pages/about/index.md

 My movement journey has been paved by various injuries and an unstoppable urge to learn in the process of overcoming them.
 I often felt my body was too fragile to follow my pace of life.

-In 2008, I left a career in corporate law with recurrent back and shoulder pain and no sensation in a half of my left foot.
-I found that yoga was helping my back, so I went on to study yoga.
-I completed 1000+ hours of yoga teacher training in Serbia, my home country, India and the UK, focusing on yoga therapy.
-After years of learning, teaching and dedicated daily practice I restored sensation in my whole left foot, had no back pain and even managed to grow 1.5 cm!
-Specialising in teaching pregnancy and postpartum yoga classes allowed me to continue teaching yoga throughout my both pregnancies and the births of my children.
+In my late twenties, I developed chronic lower back pain and lost sensation in a large part of my left foot.
+I was a corporate lawyer at the time and would spend hours drafting contracts and then trying to make up for it at the gym.
+Eventually, my lower back gave in.
+My neurologist said it was part of a slow degenerative process and I'd have to get used to it.
+But luckily, I didn't.
+I decided to quit my lawyer job and follow my passion for movement instead.
+With little sitting and consistent physical activity, my lower back recovered and I restored the sensation in my entire left foot.

+Over the years, I developed a particular interest in working with women.
+Specialising in teaching pregnancy and postpartum yoga and fitness classes, I continued teaching throughout my both pregnancies.

 My first baby was born in 2013, by an emergency C-section that left me feeling weak and defeated.
 In the first days after the surgery, I could not straighten up to standing, but luckily, the scar healed well.
 After the routine 6-week postpartum check-up I got a green light for returning to exercise.
 So, I went straight back to teaching yoga and shortly after, took up teaching the advanced level at the gym.